 You can remove mould from bathroom walls and ceilings by using an anti-mould wash and specially designed paint additives.
 These products combine to effectively kill off mould from problem areas and prevent it from coming back.

 The mould wash concentrate is a fungicidal treatment designed to remove the mould from all bathroom surfaces.
 It works on tiles, as well as wood and painted surfaces.
 Start treatment by pre-washing the affected areas, removing any dirt and debris.
-Once the surface is clean and smooth, dilute the mould wash concentrate with water and wash the prepared surface with the liquid, using a sponge, brush or cloth.
+Once the surface is clean and smooth, dilute the mould wash concentrate with water.
+You can now wash the prepared surface with the liquid, using a sponge, brush or cloth.
 Wait for the liquid to dry thoroughly before applying another coating to badly soiled areas.

 The next stage involves the anti-mould paint additive.
 This can be added to any paint type as well as tile grout and wallpaper paste.
 Simply add to your choice of paint and mix well.
 You can then paint over the affected areas in your choice of paint as per the manufacturer's instructions.
 The additive’s properties mean that the mould won’t return even in areas prone to condensation.